lanl/LaGriT/docs/pages/docs/commands/ADDMESH.md

  the tet grid that fit into one quad face of the hex grid).
 Pyramid elements will be constructed in the region where the two meshes join.

- **`excavate`** - mesh1 must be a 3D mesh (of any geometry) and mesh2
- must be a 2D triangular mesh.
+ **`excavate`** - The circumscribed sphere of each triangle of mesh2 is computed and any vertex in mesh1 that falls inside one of the circumscribed spheres is removed along with any cells of mesh1 associated with the removed vertices.  mesh1 must be a 3D mesh (of any geometry) and mesh2 must be a 2D triangular mesh.
 This then excavates an area in mesh1 around mesh2, such that the surface could then be inserted into the 3D mesh (such as to insert a fault into a background terrain mesh).
 The background mesh, minus the excavated/removed nodes, is put into mesh3.
+ The following options are available:

- If the optional `[bfs]` argument is given, the routine will use a breadth-first search algorithm to find nodes to remove, as opposed to the default KD-tree algorithm.
-If the optional `[connect]` argument is given, the program will, after excavation, execute an `addmesh/append`, and then a `connect`, to produce a fully connected mesh with the surface (mesh2) inserted into the background (mesh1).
+ - `[bfs]` will use a breadth-first search algorithm to find nodes to remove, as opposed to the default KD-tree algorithm.
+ - `[connect]` after excavation the following commands will be executed: **addmesh/append** and then **connect**.
+This will produce a fully connected mesh with the surface (mesh2) inserted into the background (mesh1).